Whenever we feel we’re not moving forward in life, it has an effect on our mental and emotional state, and how we interact with others.

 When I analysed how I was spending my time, I realised that I was spending up to eight hours each week travelling to and from work.

 During that travel time, I always listened to music in the car.
 Even though I enjoyed listening to music, I knew it wasn’t leading to anything long term.
 I replaced listening to music with educational programs, which transformed my car into a mobile university.

 By eliminating my habit of listening to music and replacing it with a new, empowering habit, I was able to accelerate my learning in the areas of personal development, productivity, leadership, team building and marketing within a two- or three-year period.

 - Not believing it is possible for you.
-Our beliefs of what is or isn’t possible for us will dictate what we are willing or not willing to do.
+Our beliefs of what is or isn’t possible for us will dictate what we’re willing or not willing to do.
 If we don’t believe a particular result is possible for us, we won’t take the necessary actions to make that result a reality.

-In order to believe something is possible, we must form a clear mental image of what it is we want and be emotionally connected to it.
+To believe something is possible, we must form a clear mental image of what it is we want and be emotionally connected to it.
 Our emotional state will dictate what we attract to us in terms of ideas, resources or conditions, and it will also determine the actions we should take.